 7. Finally… go for it – have a great time!

 At Oyster Worldwide, we have been organising ski instructor courses for hundreds of people since 2004.
 We can get up to the standard of being a qualified Level 2 ski instructor in Whistler on our 7 week course in Whistler.
-If you want to gain a qualification and work in the same season, check out our Whistler ski instructor jobs programme.
+If you want to gain a qualification and work in the same season, check out our Whistler ski instructor jobs and Austria ski instructor programmes.

 If you have any questions, or need some advice, give us a call on +44 (0) 1892 771972 or email [email protected]